 (i) It costs money to die!
 If a young single person is killed in a car accident, who pays for the funeral expenses?
 Who pays the outstanding debts on the credit cards, car loan, and (possibly) an investment property mortgage?
 What if the parents had gone guarantor for one or all of these debts?

 (ii) If a single person dies intestate – who picks up the legal costs for the Letters of Administration?
 If there is a will, who pays the legal costs for Probate to be granted?

 (iii) Some single people can be in the position of providing vital financial support for aged parents ( or others).
 In one situation I met a 30-year-old single male who lived at home with his aged parents.
 I asked him if his parents were financially dependent upon him.
 He advised they were both pensioners and, yes, he regularly paid some bills when their finances were tight.
 I then asked him how that financial assistance would continue in the event of his death?

-As a result of this line of questioning, he subsequently took out life insurance to provide a capital sum which could be invested to generate an additional source of income for his parents.
+As a result of this line of questioning, he subsequently took out life insurance to provide a capital sum that could be invested to generate an additional source of income for his parents.

 He then asked me what I would suggest.
 I told him there were two other options that would place his siblings in a far greater financial position, provided he was open to my suggestion of a “funding mechanism” called life insurance.
 In other words, if he insured his life for the total of the mortgage and in his Will indicated that the proceeds of the policy were to be used to pay off the mortgage, then his siblings could have the choice of (a) selling the property unencumbered, which would provide a greater split with the residual; (b) retain the property, rent it out and share the rental proceeds whilst allowing the property to grow in capital value each year.